 Rectal and Colon

 Rectal and colon cancer, also known as colorectal cancer, is cancer that starts in the rectum or colon.
 It appears when there is an out of control growth of abnormal cells within the layers of tissues that line the colon.
 Several tests used for this cancer is the Occult Blood, Fecal, Immunoassay Test, the CEA, and CA 19-9.
-Thank you for browsing our selection of Rectal and Colon blood tests and panels.
+Thank you for browsing our selection of Rectal and Colon blood tests.
 Shop additional Cancer Screening Tests confidentially and order online without insurance or a doctor's note.

 Choose One Lab: LABCORP (LC) or QUEST (QD) or ALL